The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 1. Anterior cruciate ligament of the knee joint.

-It begins on the inner femoral condyle.
+It begins on the internal femoral condyle.
 The ligament crosses the joint.
-At the end, it is attached in the area of \u200b\u200bthe intercondylar fossa.
-The cruciate ligament of the knee joint helps stabilize the knee joint and controls the movement of the lower leg.
+At the end, it is attached in the region of the intercondylar fossa.
+The cruciate ligament of the knee joint helps to stabilize the knee joint, controls the displacement of the lower leg.

 3. Collateral (internal) lateral ligament of the knee joint.